 22. Shift – Streamline your desktop workflow and manage multiple apps and accounts

-Shift is the best productivity app for people who want to get work done faster.
-It’s also a beautiful solution to the multiple tab, multiple browser, logging-in, logging-out nightmare!
+Shift is a beautiful productivity app for people who want to get work done faster to declutter the workspace.

-Shift makes managing all of your emails, documents, calendars and other apps way more efficient.
-Manage multiple accounts in one convenient place, without the hassle.
+The basic account is free, and makes managing emails, documents, calendars and other apps convenient, without the hassle.